Goliaten/foxhole-stat-getter/README.md

 ### To make graphs:
 1. Launch chart_maker.py
 2. Write filename containing statistics (default output of main.py is "out.json")
+3. (optional) Write filename with stats from the previous war.
+This will 'clean' the data from stats of people that didn't log on.
+(Their statistics from past wars don't reset if they don't log on)
-3. Wait until graphs are done
+4. Wait until graphs are done

 ## Disclaimer
 While OCR technology is useful, it's not always correct.
 Check names that script outputs.
 If you see something like \_\_number\_\_ that means script couldn't read the name.